DukeLearningInnovation/kits/readme.md

 # Goals
 ## Required
 1. Provide a single place for students to see the classes they are in, access the tools those classes are using
+    2. Does learn.duke get us any closer to reducing the cognitive load students had when taking 5 courses managed in 5 different ways?
+We've decided that solving this issue
 1. Present faculty with a catalogue of learning technologies for use in their courses with search, sort, and filter options.
 1. Provide a single place for faculty to membership and technologies for their courses.
 1. Provide information and workflows on learning technology management and policies.